henrygd/beszel/readme.md

 - Run `df -h` and choose an option under "Filesystem"
 - Run `lsblk` and choose an option under "NAME"
 - Run `sudo fdisk -l` and choose an option under "Device"

-> Note: the first reading always comes in as 0 bytes because it needs to establish baseline values.

 ### Month / week records are not populating reliably